smolfarm/smol-tree/README.md

 Fork the [repo on GitHub](https://github.com/smolfarm/smol-tree) to create a version of the repository you can deploy where you like.

 Edit the `linkconfg.json` file, and deploy it wherever you like.
+The one in the repository is used by our website, [smoltree.xyz](https://smoltree.xyz).

 To run it locally, run the following with your favorite package manager (we like pnpm):
 ```bash